autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

     git clone git@github.com:autonity/autonity-oracle.git
     ```

-2. Enter the `autonity-oracle` directory and build autonity oracle server:
+2. Enter the `autonity-oracle` directory and build autonity oracle server.     ```

+    This will build the executable (`./build/bin/autoracle`) and create a subdirectory containing data source plugins packaged in the release (`./build/bin/plugins/`).

+    Adjust the `make` command according to the testnet you are connecting to.

+    If connecting to Piccadilly Testnet, run:

     ```bash
     cd autonity-oracle
     make autoracle
     ```

-    This will build the executable (`./build/bin/autoracle`) and create a subdirectory containing data source plugins packaged in the release (`./build/bin/plugins/`).
+    If connecting to Bakerloo Testnet, run:

+    ```bash
+    cd autonity-oracle
+    make autoracle-bakerloo
+    ```

 4. (Optional) Add data source plugins.
 Navigate to the `plugins` sub-directory of your working directory and add sub-directories for additional plugins you are installing.
 See [Installing data source plugins](/oracle/install-oracle/#install-plugin).

 5. (Optional) Copy the generated binary to `/usr/local/bin` so it can be accessed by all users, or other location in your `PATH`: